ContextPilot: Fast Long-Context Inference via Context Reuse: Evaluation

-\autoref{tab:gpu-latency-multik} shows that construction scales smoothly with context count.
-At 12K contexts, it completes in 7.48~s—negligible relative to total prefill latency.
-Even at 100K, \textsc{RAGBoost} finishes within 15~minutes on GPU, far faster than multi-hour offline prefilling, and can be further accelerated via multi-GPU indexing.
+\mypar{Overhead of context index construction} As shown in \autoref{tab:gpu-latency-multik}, index construction scales smoothly from 128 to 100K contexts on A6000 GPUs with minimal sensitivity to retrieval depth $k$.
+At 12K contexts, construction completes in 7.48\,s—negligible relative to total prefill latency.
+Even at 100K, \textsc{ContextPilot} finishes within 12~minutes, far faster than multi-hour offline prefilling.
+Per-request overhead is just ${\sim}$0.7~ms (\appref{apd:overhead}), negligible compared to seconds of prefill latency.